 As I run frequent photographic workshops, one thing that can be noticed time and again is the lack of a proper tripod.
-What do I mean by "proper"?
-I mean something that will hold your gear steady and safe, without them landing on the ground on the first blow of the wind.
-Even people with expensive gear seem to arrive with low priced and basically, useless tripods.
+What do I mean by 'proper'?
+Something that will hold your gear steady and safe, without them landing on the ground on the first gust of the wind.
+Even people with expensive gear seem to arrive with low priced and, basically, useless tripods.

 I believe these are some of the reasons:

-- We buy our new camera kit from the local shop and when we ask for a tripod, they offer their own brand, basically, the cheapest and most profitable to them.
-Answer?
+- Some people buy their new camera kit from the local shop and when they ask for a tripod, the shop offers their own brand, or the cheapest and most profitable to them.
 Do not trust them, do your research first.

-- We believe that a tripod is nothing but a heavy item that will stop us from taking shaken pictures.
+- Many believe that a tripod is nothing but a heavy item that will stop them from taking shaken pictures.
 With high ISO capabilities in new cameras, why do we need a tripod?
-A tripod is much more than that of course and here are some answers.
-If you are doing a lot of sunrise/sunset photography, low light means you will use very high ISO for a normal shutter speed and this means, low quality images.
-If you use a tripod, it means that you will slow down (yes, tripods do that).
-However, this is a good thing in photography as it makes you think about composition, exposure and all general technicalities, and the result will show on the final product.
+Well, a tripod is much more than that.
+If you photograph a lot of sunrises/sunsets, low light means that you will use very high ISO for a normal shutter speed and this means, low quality images.
+On the other hand, if you use a tripod, you will be able to use low ISO – best image quality - and you will slow down (yes, tripods do that).
+Slowing down is a good thing in photography as it makes you think about composition, exposure and all general technicalities – the results can be seen on the final product.

-- We believe that tripods are expensive.
+- Many believe that tripods are expensive.
 Actually, they are not (in comparison to the rest of our gear).
-Usually we buy a cheap one and when we realise that it is not good enough, we buy the second best, and maybe the third best.
-By the time we buy a proper one, we have already spent enough money to buy it in the first place.
+Usually we buy a cheap tripod and when we realise that it is not good enough, we buy the second best, and maybe the third best.
+By the time we buy a proper tripod, we have already spent enough money to buy it in the first place.

 - What would I recommend?
-Without trying to sell anything through the blog (I do not get any commission anyway) but through own experience, one tripod I would recommend for its stability and good price, would be the Manfrotto 055 aluminium series.
-Now, I wish Manfrotto would start paying me some commission.
+Without trying to sell anything through this feature (I do not get any commission anyway) but through own experience, one tripod I would recommend for its stability and good price, would be the Manfrotto 055 aluminium series or similar.

 Anyway, my advice is to ask before you buy, do a proper research.